Meaning of Shoulder Stand Pose

 Mistakes to avoid

-Don’t do the asana too quickly.
+Wait to do the asana.
 It should be done slowly with patience.

 - Raising the legs quickly may lead to breaking or strain in the neck.